 The approach includes a goal to plant 100,000 trees annually, which will give a fruitful result in balancing the ecosystem.
 People can plant the trees in barren land at a distance of 2 meters for each tree based on the approach.

-Eden is a project which has been launched with the motive of planting trees and saving lives.
+Eden is a project launched to plant trees and save lives.
 It mainly focuses on poverty elimination by conducting programs and giving life to the environment, species, humans, and animals.

 About 81% of the population in Nepal lives in rural areas, and most of them belong to not well-off families where they depend on hunting and poaching to run their livelihood.